If you grill them, they will come.

 It turns out, if you’re from the Miami area, you’re not far from the very best burgers on any day of the week.
-Miami-area restaurants won two of the three major awards, including the coveted People’s Choice award.
+Two Miami-area restaurants won three of the major awards, including the coveted People’s Choice award.

 Swine Southern Table & Bar, led by Miami born-and-raised executive chef Seth Barrs, won the $5,000 People’s Choice award for the burger they put on their menu in Coral Gables every day, the Swine Burger.
 The restaurant is owned by John Kunkel’s Miami-based 50 Eggs restaurant group that also founded Lime, Yardbird and Spring Chicken.

-Jorgie Ramos, whose Kendall mom-and-pop gastropub Barley led the rise of upscale dining in Dadeland, won $10,000 from Red Robin, and his Latin Burger will be featured at the chain’s restaurants for a year.
+Jorgie Ramos, whose Kendall mom-and-pop gastropub Barley led the rise of upscale dining in Dadeland, won $10,000 from Red Robin and his Latin Burger will be featured at the chain’s restaurants for a year.

 It was Barrs’ Swine Burger — a short rib, brisket and chuck blend, with house-smoked pork belly, covered in melty American cheese, served on a potato roll — that won festival goers’ hearts.
-For Swine’s Barrs, however, who has been cooking since age 19, starting at the Deli Lane Cafe in South Miami, it meant more that diners chose his burger their favorite.
+For Swine’s Barrs, however, who has been cooking since age 19, starting at Deli Lane Cafe in South Miami, it meant more that diners chose his their favorite.

 “The people are the ones who speak,” said Barrs, 46.
-“There are only a handful of judges, but thousands of people here who voted, and that makes me happy.”
+“There are only a handful of judges but thousands of people here who voted, and that makes me happy.”